 Are those men who are pathologically narcissistic also codependent?
 Well, codependent women are perceived as having a shame core.
 And in truth, so are these men.
 But they play out their shame core quite differently than codependent women certainly do.

-Men displaying pathological narcissism are grandiose.
+for one thing, men displaying pathological narcissism are grandiose.
 They feel and act superior.
 They possess a sense of entitlement.
-Also, they rely upon power and control to both attain and remain in a position.
-In other words, the narcissistic husband plays the better than role while he behaves in ways that force his wife into playing the lesser than role.
+Also, they rely upon power and control to both attain and remain in such a position.
+In other words, the narcissistic man goes through life playing the better than role.
+He also behaves in ways that force his partner into playing the lesser than role.
 Indeed,she's forced into doing so whether this is something she's comfortable with or not.

-When a codependent woman leaves an abusive narcissistic man but doesn’t deal with her codependency issues, she is inclined to meet up yet once again with a narcissistic man.
-Because the codependent woman and narcissistic man have essentially the same issues, although they act them out differently, they will continue to attract each other.
-After all, we tend to attract people who are where we are psychologically.
+If a codependent woman leaves an abusive narcissistic man but doesn’t deal with her codependency issues, she's inclined to meet up yet once again with another narcissistic man.
+Why is this?
+Well, because the codependent woman and narcissistic man have essentially the same issues, although they act them out differently.
+So, they are attracted to each other.
+After all, we all tend to attract people who are where we personally are psychologically.